Ulster: Sport

 The Ulster Hockey Union organises field hockey in the province and contributes substantially to the all-island hockey team.

 Cricket is also played in Ulster, especially in Northern Ireland and East Donegal.
 Ulster enters two teams into the Interprovincial Series; the North Knights and the North West Warriors, who are the respective representative teams of the Northern Cricket Union (NCU) and the North West Cricket Union (NWCU).

 Golf is, however, by far the most high-profile sport and the sport that Ulster has succeeded at more than any other.
 Ulster has produced many great players over the years, from Fred Daly winning The Open Championship in 1947 at the Royal Liverpool Golf Club, Hoylake to most recently Rory McIlroy winning the US Open and Darren Clarke winning The Open Championship in 2011.
 Ulster also has another Major winner in Graeme McDowell, who also won the US Open in 2010.
 The Open Championship returned to Ulster, after 68 years, in 2019 at Royal Portrush Golf Club.

 In horse racing, specifically National Hunt, Ulster has produced the most dominant jockey of all time, Tony McCoy.
+He was the first jockey to win the BBC Sports Personality of the Year award in 2010.
+The Ulster Derby is an annual flat race held at Down Royal Racecourse, Lisburn.
+It is the most prestioughous flat race in Northern Ireland.
+Prior to Down Royal, it was held at the Maze Racecourse.
+The tradition of horse racing in Down Royal dates back to 1685, following the issuance of a Royal Charter by King James II.
+This decree led to the establishment of the Down Royal Corporation of Horse Breeders, which formally organized the sport in the area.

+Ulster-bred horses have succeeded in the sport after a long tradition of producing top-tier national hunt horses, including Cheltenham Gold Cup winners.
+Gold Cup winners include Bellshill, Native River and Imperial Commander.

+In Dodgeball, the Northern Ireland Men’s team is a powerhouse, consistently medaling at the European Championships.
+They famously won Gold at the 2023 European Championships, defeating Austria in the final.
+The sport is overseen by Northern Ireland Dodgeball.

 The Circuit of Ireland Rally is an annual automobile rally held in Ulster since 1931.